azure-devops/ci/smoke/test-runner/README.md

    `$JENKINS_HOME/jobs/<job-name>/config.xml`.
 Rename the config file to `<job-name>.xml`.
 They will be processed before the Jenkins process is started, so **the `$$<option>$$` segment will be replaced with the corresponding option from the start up Perl script**.
-* `smoke/test-data/`: The test data root directory.
-This defines the configurations or other data that is required or to be deployed to the Azure infrastructure.
-Examples are Kubernetes configuration files for ACS / Kubernetes deployment tests, WebApp configurations to be deployed in WebApp deployment tests, etc. **They will be loaded during the Jenkins build, so it should be considered as static.** If you need to replace any of the contents there, you need to do it in the standard Jenkins way, e.g., add another extra build step to process the file, or use environment variable replace functions if the plugin provides.
+*  If the job depends on some external data source, for example, the web application source code, the Kubernetes deployment YAML files, or any files that's needed during the job run, you may:

+   * Fetch the source from external SCM
+   * Add an `Execute Shell` build step to generate the source files (or the `sh` command in pipeline).
+      This is preferred as it does not have external source code dependency.

+   As long as it is in the job XML definition, it will be processed by the `$$<option>$$` replacement and you can generate the job definition dynamically.